AlexGalays/typescript-router/README.md

 A small and very typesafe router for `TypeScript`.
 Can be used with any client library/framework.

+For the version/branch using `zod` for validation, see [Zod branch](https://github.com/AlexGalays/typescript-router/tree/zod)

 Route matching only occurs on the path portion of the url but query strings are all passed along (though multivalued query params aren't supported)

 ## API